The Best Black Friday Bedding Deals to Shop This Year

 The bottom sheet on a bed is called a fitted sheet.
 A fitted sheet is designed to fit cozily over your mattress.
 It has an elastic band sewn into the seam, allowing it to be snugly secured over the corners of your mattress.
 A fitted sheet helps protect against stains.

 Natural sheet materials sleep the coolest.
 Here's a rundown on the best sheets for cool sleep:

-Cotton is the most popular sheet fabric—and for good reason.
+- Cotton sheets: Cotton is the most popular sheet fabric—and for good reason.
 It offers excellent airflow and moisture-wicking properties.
 Organic cotton is more breathable than conventional cotton because organic cotton plants yield longer fibers, which result in a softer, cooler fabric.
 (Here's how to choose the best organic sheets.)

-Linen is another nice choice for cool sleep.
+- Linen sheets: Linen is another nice choice for cool sleep.
 High-quality linen is made from French or Belgian flax, which grows taller than other flax.
 The taller the flax, the longer the fibers—and longer fibers result in better breathability and moisture absorption.
 (Check out our guide to shopping for linen sheets.)

-Bamboo is a natural material made from the pulp of bamboo grass.
+- Bamboo sheets: Bamboo is a natural material made from the pulp of bamboo grass.
 Bamboo is soft, cooling, and hypoallergenic.
 It's also good at wicking moisture away from the body.

-Lyocell is most commonly known by its brand name, Tencel.
+- Lyocell sheets: Lyocell is most commonly known by its brand name, Tencel.
 It's a fabric that comes from the pulp of eucalyptus trees.
 It naturally absorbs moisture away from your skin as you sleep, making for a cool night's snooze.

-Answers to your most-asked Black Friday pillow sale questions
+Black Friday pillow sale FAQs

 Not sure which pillow is best for you?
 Here are the answers to common Black Friday pillow sale questions so you can find your ideal match.